crewdevio/Snel/README.md

 - simple setup
 - quick compilation
 - hot reloading
+- support for scss and less out of the box
-- support for typescript and scss out of the box (soon)
+- support for typescript and sass out of the box (soon)

 ## What do I need to start using Snel?